 I had no doubt she could shoot me in a limb without even looking, and although the pain would probably not be much greater than the current pain caused by skinless feet, it might take a little longer for a bullet wound to heal.
 I know nothing about guns.

-“We are going to get off your land as quickly as possible.”
-I said, with all friendliness gone from my voice.
+“We will get off your land as quickly as possible,” I said, with all friendliness gone from my voice.

 “We have filters and chemicals to treat the water.
 We will be fine.”